-The solution contains no bacteriostat, antimicrobial agent or added buffer and is intended only for use as a single-dose injection, the approximate pH of the solution is 7.0 to 8.5.
+The solution has an approximate pH of 8.0 (7.0 - 8.5).
+It contains no bacteriostat, antimicrobial agent or added buffer and is intended only for use as a single-dose injection.
 When smaller doses are required, the unused portion should be discarded with the entire unit.

-Sodium bicarbonate, 84 mg is equal to one milliequivalent each of Na^+ and HCO_3^- .
+Sodium Bicarbonate, 84 mg is equal to one milliequivalent each of Na+ and HCO3-.
 Sodium Bicarbonate, USP is chemically designated NaHCO3, a white crystalline powder soluble in water.